section-engineering-education/engineering-education/content/articles/flutter-authentication-using-flask-api/index.md

 ---

 ### Introduction
 Software or applications mostly hold data that is not accessible to everyone.
 This has made authentication a core aspect of software or application development.
+Authentication is the process of proving if a user trying to access a system has permission to do so.

 #### Understanding the Flutter framework
 Flutter is a UI toolkit created by google.
 It is used to build cross-platform mobile applications for Android and IOS and desktop applications for Windows, Mac, and Linux.

 UIs built with Flutter always depend on the backend technology stack for core functionalities like authentication and access control.
 One of these backend technologies is the Flask framework.
 Flask is a python web framework for building web applications.

-#### Authentication
-Authentication is the process of proving if a user trying to access a system has permission to do so.

 ### Prerequisite
 In this guide flutter version, 2.5 is used to build the flutter project, and the android studio is the IDE used to write the code, but visual studio code can be used.
 To code along with this article, the tools mentioned previously are recommended.
 This article assumes the reader has a background knowledge of flutter and python flask.